-advantage are endogenous.
+Standard neoclassical theory emphasises that countries should focus on what constitutes their comparative advantage.
+The problem is that some of the most important elements of comparative advantage are endogenous.
 Switzerland's comparative advantage in watchmaking has little to do with its geography.
 What matters is dynamic comparative advantage, and government has an important role in shaping that.

-Standard Heckscher-Ohlin theory (emphasizing that trade in goods was a substitute for movement in factors) was formulated in a period before globalization allowed the kinds of flows of capital that occur today.
-With fully mobile capital, outside of agriculture, resource endowments need not provide the basis for explaining patterns of production and specialization.
-In short, there is no reason that countries need limit themselves to patterns dictated by endowments, as conventionally defined.
-More important is the "endowment" of knowledge and entrepreneurship.
+Standard Heckscher-Ohlin theory (emphasising that trade in goods was a substitute for movement in factors) was formulated in a period before globalisation allowed the kinds of flows of capital that occur today.
+With fully mobile capital, outside of agriculture, resource endowments need not provide the basis for explaining patterns of production and specialisation.24 In short, there is no reason that countries need limit themselves to patterns dictated by endowments, as conventionally defined.
+More important is the 'endowment' of knowledge and entrepreneurship.
 A major focus of policy should be how to enhance and shape those endowments.

-Even if a government would like to avoid addressing these issues, it cannot, for what the government does (or does not do) has consequences, positive and negative, for the development of the "learning society."
+Even if a government would like to avoid addressing these issues, it cannot, for what the government does (or does not do) has consequences, positive and negative, for the development of the 'learning society.'
 This is obviously so for investments in infrastructure, technology, and education; but also so for financial, trade, intellectual property rights and competition policies.